chebfun/chebsite/docs/functions/chebfun/polyfit.md

 ---
-title: """polyfit"""
+title: "polyfit"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """polyfit"""
+function_name: "polyfit"
-snippet: """Fit polynomial to a CHEBFUN."""
+snippet: "Fit polynomial to a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- POLYFIT   Fit polynomial to a CHEBFUN.
+<pre class="help-text"> POLYFIT   Fit polynomial to a CHEBFUN.
     F = POLYFIT(Y, N) returns a CHEBFUN F corresponding to the polynomial of degree N that fits the CHEBFUN Y in the least-squares sense.